getodk/docs/getting-started.rst

 Create and Upload Survey Forms with ODK Build
 -----------------------------------------------

-The quickest and easiest way to start using your own survey forms is to create them in online with `ODK Build <https://build.opendatakit.org/>`_.
+The quickest and easiest way to start using your own survey forms is to create them online with `ODK Build <https://build.opendatakit.org/>`_.

 - Go to `build.opendatakit.org <https://build.opendatakit.org/>`_, create a new account, and log in.
 - Once logged in, a blank survey is created.
 Give it a name (:guilabel:`rename` in the upper left-hand corner) and add a few questions (click on question types in the :guilabel:`+Add New` bar along the bottom).